pablodecm/paper-inferno/paper/paper.md

 a series of inference benchmarks based on the synthetic problem described above that vary in the number of nuisance parameters considered and their constraints, as shown in \autoref{tab:benchmark_table}.
-For Benchmark 0 no nuisance parameters are considered, thus the inference problem is that of determining the number of signal events $s$ given some data and a perfectly known signal and background model, so the classification approach is expected to provide sufficient summary statistics.
+For Benchmark 0 no nuisance parameters are considered, so the classification approach is expected to provide near optimal summary statistics.
 The rest of the benchmarks correspond to the presence of nuisance parameters, differing among them in their number and constrains.
-The main figure of merit used to compared the different techniques will be the expected uncertainty in the parameter of interest $s$ for the inference problem defined for each benchmark and conditioned on the true value of the parameters of $s=50$, $r=0.0$,
+The main figure of merit will be the expected uncertainty in the parameter of interest $s$ for the inference problem defined for each benchmark and conditioned on the true value of the parameters of $s=50$, $r=0.0$,